Anolis

-Anolis is a genus of anoles (/əˈnoʊ.liz/), iguanian lizards in the family Dactyloidae, native to the Americas.
+Anolis is a genus of anoles, iguanian lizards in the family Anolidae, native to the Americas.
 With more than 425 species, it represents the world's most species-rich amniote tetrapod genus, although many of these have been proposed to be moved to other genera, in which case only about 45 Anolis species remain.
 Previously, it was classified under the family Polychrotidae that contained all the anoles, as well as Polychrus, but recent studies place it in the Dactyloidae.

 Taxonomy

 This very large genus displays considerable paraphyly, but phylogenetic analysis suggests a number of subgroups or clades.
 Whether these clades are best recognized as subgenera within Anolis or separate genera remains a matter of dispute.

 If the clades are recognized as full genera, about 45 species remain in Anolis, with the remaining moved to Audantia (9 species), Chamaelinorops (7 species), Ctenonotus (more than 40 species), Dactyloa (circa 95 species), Deiroptyx (almost 35 species), Norops (about 190 species), and Xiphosurus (around 15 species).
 Some of these can be further subdivided.
 For example, Phenacosaurus was often listed as a full genus in the past, but it is a subclade within Dactyloa (Dactyloa heteroderma species group).
 Among the subgroups within Anolis are: